 All EALC majors are strongly encouraged to study abroad, particularly on Indiana University overseas study programs, where they can continue to make progress towards their degrees and apply financial aid to program fees.
 In addition, students can participate in programs administered by organizations outside of IU.
 Students wishing to apply for an overseas study program should express their interest to the academic advisor.

-The most current information about study abroad is available from the IU Overseas Study Office, located in the Leo R. Dowling International Center, 111 South Jordan Avenue, (812) 855-9304.
+The most current information about study abroad is available from the IU Overseas Study Office, located in the Leo R. Dowling International Center, 111 South Eagleson Avenue, (812) 855-9304.

 Students interested in study abroad programs in Japan can also visit the Japanese Program website.